Tag: pitcher

 Raleigh wins behind Spanswick, August 4, 1959.

-Coming out of 1964 Spring Training in Tucson, Arizona, Red Sox Manager Johnny Pesky admired Spanswick’s ability and judged him as ready for the majors.
+Coming out of 1964 Spring Training in Tucson, Arizona, Red Sox Manager Johnny Pesky admired Spanswick’s ability and judged him to be ready for the majors.
 The Associated Press ranked Spanswick, “…the brightest pitching prospect in the Boston Red Sox organization.”
 When he made the team, the 25 year old lefty credited his minor league coach, Mace Brown, for helping him prepare mentally.
 It would be Spanswick’s only big league season.

 Spanswick made his debut by tossing three innings of hitless relief at Fenway Park on April 18, 1964, against the White Sox.
 His first win came on May 8, versus the Washington Senators in a 9-3 victory.
 Bill’s teammates started calling him “Crow” for his dark and bird-like physical features.
 He was known to have a habit of stashing Camel cigarettes in his cap – something he may have learned in the Marines.